fhiso/tsc-governance/strategy.md

 vocabulary fills a small but significant gap identified by our [exploratory work into sources & citations](/egs/sceg).
-These two vocabularies are not intended to be all of FHISO's work on sources and citations &mash; just the first priorities.
+These two vocabularies are not intended to be all of FHISO's work on sources and citations &mdash; just the first priorities.

 ### Vocabularies